/site/ - Site Meta

 Edited last time by Acidadmin on 02/07/2022 (Mon) 18:23:33.

-Ruling10: The end of the /hebe/ experiment The creation of boards such as /hebe/, /jailbait/ or any other url that are intended or used for pedophilia-related content and discussion are no longer permitted.
-All remaining legal discussion of such topics is relegated to the /b/ board only, and only for so long as /b/'s Board Owner permits it and the letter and spirit of Global Rules 1 and 2 are maintained there. >Why? /hebe/ was permitted on the site despite its borderline rule-breaking status based on the site's sincere appreciation for free speech as a principle, and on a claim of impassioned pleas from members of its community who desired a place to talk legally about their issues.
+Ruling10: The end of the /hebe/ experiment The creation of boards such as /hebe/, /jailbait/ or any other urls, threads, or posts that are intended or used for pedophilia-related content and discussion (pedoposting) are no longer permitted.
+This prohibition is sitewide. >Why? /hebe/ was permitted on the site despite its borderline rule-breaking status based on the site's sincere appreciation for free speech as a principle, and on a claim of impassioned pleas from members of its community who desired a place to talk legally about their issues.
 On that trial basis, the board was permitted.
 (See Ruling 5 above and pic related.)
 Despite being given special restrictions and leeway, multiple warnings, and at least one public plea to the community of the board, it wound up becoming a persistent global problem (CP) and was finally abandoned by its owner and left unmoderated.
 This type of outcome was predicted by anons and global staff alike from the first day of the board's creation, but in the interests of free speech we chose to see it through in the hopes that the board might surprise us.
 Despite some good early efforts and cooperation by the Board Owner, it ultimately did not.
 The trial basis permitting /hebe/ and boards like it has thus been revoked.
 Legal images and other media containing real children were previously permitted elsewhere on the site on a trial basis (most notably a cyclical "cuteness appreciation thread" on /b/), but this has also come to an end due to abuse.
 See Ruling 5 and the updated Ruling 2 above, as well as: https://archive.is/rBWDE

 Ruling11: Locking "stillborn" boards to prevent abuse If a board is created and left obviously unattended or squatted but otherwise empty ("stillborn"), we may lock that board to prevent it from being abused until the Board Owner is prepared to operate it properly, or else forfeits it by allowing it to become abandoned. >Why?
 We have had cases where boards were created and then immediately abandoned, but during the period of time before the board became available for claims it was left totally unmoderated.
 To prevent the posting of illegal content that might slip by unreported on a board with no owner, mods, or community, we reserve the right to lock such boards until the Board Owner signals us that they are present and ready to take over moderation.
 When this ruling is utilized, the board remains the property of the BO and will be unlocked at their request.
 They do not forfeit the board unless they allow it to go up for claims by not logging in for 21 consecutive days, as is normal.
 If the board has somehow developed an active community despite having no staff, we will first use the Admin override to invite at least one user from it to take over a moderation slot before we consider locking it.